 What To Wear To A Summer Wedding

 Summer’s popularity as a wedding season varies from region to region.
-In the American Northeast and West Coast, it’s extremely popular (in fact, this author got married in the summertime).
+In the American Northeast and West Coast, it’s extremely popular!
 In the Midwest and American South, on the other hand, summers become so brutal that it’s actually off-season.

 If you’re interested in knowing more about what you should wear to a summer wedding on the beach you can visit our guide on how to dress for a beach wedding.